ViyathAraliya/MeetMyDoctor/README.md

 ### Structure

 - Server
-    - controllers
+    + controllers
         - DoctorController.js
         - ClinicSesstionController.js
         - AppointmentsController.js
         - RoomController.js
-    - models
+    + models
         - Doctor.js
         - ClinicSession.js
         - Appointment.js
         - Room.js
-    - app.js (Application Entry Point)
+    + app.js (Application Entry Point)
-    - routes.js
+    + routes.js
 - dtos
-    - DoctorDto.js (same fields as in 'Doctor' model)
+    + DoctorDto.js (same fields as in 'Doctor' model)
-    - ClinicSessionDto.js
+    + ClinicSessionDto.js
-    - AppointmentDto.js
+    + AppointmentDto.js
-    - RoomDto.js (same fields as in 'Room' model)
+    + RoomDto.js (same fields as in 'Room' model)

 ### Functionalities
 - Creation of all four models.
 - Retirieving of all docuements of each model.

+## Client-Side

+### Structure

+- Components
+    + userComponents
+        - Appointments.js
+    + customerComponents
+- Home.js
+- App.js

+### Features
+#### Appointments
+- Pick "specialization" from select.
+- Loading 'clinicsessions' table according to 'sepecialization'.
+- Pick a 'ClinicSession' from the table.
+- Customer then submit the request for aoointment and the user confirms or discard it.
+(Using redux for  globle state cmanagement)

+###